DatSudo/datweb/src/posts/hello.md

 categories: [11ty]
 ---

 I finally finished this first personal website of mine with the help of [11ty](https://11ty.dev) (eleventy).
-I tried to make this website minimal as possible with it's styling and components, but also usable, in a sense that I can conveniently use some markdown syntaxes that I am familiar with from using [Obsidian.MD](https://obsidian.md).
+I tried to make this website minimal as possible with its styling and components, but also usable, in a sense that I can conveniently use some markdown syntaxes that I am familiar with from using [Obsidian.MD](https://obsidian.md).
 This is also my first encounter with some web development tools aside from HTML and CSS such as Node.js, `npm`, Javascript, and [Nunjucks](https://mozilla.github.io/nunjucks/) for templating.
-So $90\\%$ of the development process is just me searching on the internet for solutions or reading documentations, and tweak them based on my needs.
+Hence $90\\%$ of the development process is just me searching on the internet for solutions or reading documentations, and tweak them based on my needs.
 The other $10\\%$ is me implementing my knowledge of general concepts in programming.

-I'll stop talking now and let's try all of the stuff that we can put in a post like this!

 ---